 In this tutorial, you will find out:

-- the importance of incorporating complex sentences in the IELTS speaking test
+- what to expect in Part Two of the IELTS speaking test

 The speaking test is the same for both IELTS Academic and IELTS General Training and it always involves a face-to-face interview with a certified IELTS examiner – regardless of whether you take the paper-based or computer-based version of the test.